clojure-emacs/clojure-ts-mode/README.md

 (setopt clojure-ts-completion-enabled nil)
 ```

-Here's the short video illustrating the feature with built-in completion (it
+Here's the short video illustrating the feature with Emacs's built-in completion UI (it
-should also work well with more advanced packages like company and corfu):
+should also work well with more advanced packages like `company` and `corfu`):

 https://github.com/user-attachments/assets/7c37179f-5a5d-424f-9bd6-9c8525f6b2f7